 You could purchase a sight seeing tour in Rome in order to discover some of this iconic city’s history, or you could sit back, relax and enjoy this list of incredible facts we bet you didn’t know about the capital of Italy.

 It might just be enough to make you book that flight.
+A chartered plane to Rome will also help you maximize and enjoy you travel time.

 Rome is Europe’s 8th most populous city